-Whether you like carving down a black diamond run or building a snow man, snow holidays are some of the most incredible experiences travellers can have.
-Despite all the fun and powdery goodness, there is an increased chance of injury during these trips, since accidents are common when skiing and snowboarding.
+Whether you like carving down a black diamond run or building a snowman, snow holidays are some of the most incredible experiences travellers can have.
+However, with all the fun and powdery goodness, there is an increased chance of injury during these trips, since accidents are common when skiing and snowboarding.

 How does a policy for skiers differ to a standard travel insurance policy?

 Standard travel insurance policies are a must-have when trekking across the globe as they can cover medical expenses, cancelled flights and other emergency costs plus your personal belongings and travel documents if they get lost or stolen.